Global Cell Based Immunotherapy Market Growth, Share, Size, Trends and Forecast (2025 - 2031)

 -

-In October 2022, Allogene Therapeutics, Inc., a biotechnology company at the clinical stage, introduced CAR T Together, an innovative initiative aimed at uniting clinical trial investigators dedicated to advancing the development of allogeneic CAR T (AlloCAR T) products for cancer treatment.
-This collaborative effort seeks to support the progress of 'off-the-shelf' chimeric antigen receptor (CAR) T products, with the goal of enhancing the scalability and accessibility of CAR T therapy for patients with specific types of cancer.
+In October 2022, Allogene Therapeutics, Inc., a clinical-stage biotechnology company, introduced CAR T Together, a collaborative initiative aimed at advancing the development of scalable, off-the-shelf allogeneic CAR T (AlloCAR T) therapies.
+This effort seeks to overcome the limitations of traditional autologous CAR T treatments, enhancing accessibility for patients with specific types of cancer.

 -